27 Best Kid-Friendly Anime of All Time

 There’s a good chance you wouldn’t allow your 5-year-old nephew to watch Elfen Lied, and there’s an even bigger chance you wouldn’t let your grandma see Kill la Kill.

-However, what about anime that is appropriate for the whole family?
 How about some Kid-Friendly Anime that would be appropriate for kids of all ages to watch?

-That’s why we’ve created this list of rankings.
 There is an anime that is enjoyable for everyone in the family, from young children to adult members.

 27. Kono Oto Tomare!

-Kono Oto Tomare 27 Best Kid-Friendly Anime of All Time
+Kid Friendly Anime 1 27 Best Kid-Friendly Anime of All Time

 The establishment of school clubs has been a recurring theme in many anime depicting school life.
-But, in reality, you’ve probably never heard of koto club being a central plot, have you?

-Kono Oto Tomare’s concept itself reminds me of anime such as Chihayfuru.
 That anime evolved into a rare breed that capitalized on a one-of-a-kind competition.
 For the first few episodes, Kono Oto Tomare follows a similar path.

 Takezou Kurata, the president of the koto music club, is introduced right away.
-The timid young man possesses no distinguishing characteristics.

 His love for koto music is obvious as the sole member of the Koto club, despite his club’s struggles to become a sensation.